Contact clerking team

 • Representing the family of Michaela Hall, who was murdered by her partner following an extensive history of domestic abuse involving a number of state agencies

 Scarlett’s public law practice includes judicial review and statutory review challenges to coronial decisions.
-She acted as sole counsel in HM Senior Coroner for South London v HM Assistant Coroner for South London [2022] EWHC 1388 (Admin), in which the Divisional Court clarified the ambit of the High Court’s powers following an amendment to s.13 of the Coroners’ Act 1988.
-She is currently acting for the Chief Coroner in a judicial review challenge which takes issue with the accuracy of one of his Guidance Sheets.
+She acted as sole counsel in HM Senior Coroner for South London v HM Assistant Coroner for South London [2022] EWHC 1388 (Admin) (concerning the scope of the High Court’s powers on an application under s.13 of the Coroners’ Act 1988) and when acting on behalf of the Chief Coroner in R (Bryan) v HM Assistant Coroner for Buckinghamshire [2024] EWHC 26 (Admin) (a challenge which, post-Maughan, took issue with the accuracy of the Chief Coroner’s guidance sheet on unlawful killing).
+She is currently acting for the Secretary of State for the Home Department in respect of her decision not to hold a statutory inquiry into events at Manston Short-Term Holding Facility, led by Neil Sheldon KC and Colin Thomann KC).

 Regulatory and Disciplinary